Tom Braddock: Biography

-Before the war he had contested the very-Conservative Wimbledon seat in 1931 and 1935, being heavily beaten.
+In 1931 and 1935 Braddock contested the very-Conservative Wimbledon seat for the Labour Party, being heavily beaten.
+He was a Labour MP for Mitcham from 1945 to 1950, when he was defeated by the Conservative Robert Carr.
 He subsequently stood, without success, for the Kingston-upon-Thames constituency in the 1959 and 1964 general elections, on both occasions failing to unseat the Conservative incumbent, John Boyd-Carpenter, and one final time in Wimbledon in 1966.